Doosan DX225 Boom Slow: Troubleshooting & Lifting Power Fix

 GPS SYSTEM

-GPS(GLOBAL POSITIONING SYSTEM):-
+GPS(GLOBAL POSITIONING SYSTEM)

 GPS or Global Positioning System is a satellite navigation system that furnishes location and time information in all climate conditions to the user.
 GPS is used for navigation in planes, ships, cars, and trucks also.
 The system gives critical abilities to military and civilian users around the globe.
 GPS provides continuous real-time, 3-dimensional positioning, navigation and timing worldwide.